bitcraze/toolbelt/Readme.md

 The toolbelt requires docker 1.12 or later.
 See [https://www.docker.com/](https://www.docker.com/) for more information and installation instructions.

+The toolbelt works on linux, OSX and Windows.

+### Windows

+As the toolbelt uses a bash alias when launched a bash-like environment is required.
+The easiest way to get this on Windows is to use Docker Toolbox (not Docker for Windows).

+The toolbelt requires the line endings of the build scripts to be "unix style" (LF only as opposed to Windows style CRLF).

+* Git on Windows converts line endings for text files to CRLF when cloning a project.
+To turn it off permanently run ```git config --global core.autocrlf input```
+* You should use an editor that supports unix line endings to avoid that the editor saves files in the Windows style.
+For instance Notepad++, Atom or IntelliJ can do this.

 ## Installation

-The toolbelt works on linux and OSX.

-The only installation needed is an alias in your .profile or .rc file.
+The only installation required is to add an alias to your .profile or .bashrc file.
 For detailed instructions run

         docker run --rm -it bitcraze/toolbelt

-It is probably possible to use it on Windows as well but it has not been tested.
-Please share if you do!

-        TODO Windows
+### Windows

+If you are using Docker Toolbox you can add this alias to ```/c/Users/MyUser/.bashrc``` This will be picked up by the Docker Quickstart Terminal when started and the tb alias will be available in the Docker Quickstart Terminal.
+The toolbelt will not be available in other command windows or terminals.

 ## Usage